ae7pb/switcherator/switcherator/README.txt

 SP:P#Durat.
 Start Program - turns on program num P# for the duration in seconds

-SE:nnnnnn
-SE - Serial number.
-Sets the serial number for the radio so you can communicate with it individualy.

 SA
 Save - save all to eeprom